 Descendants of Dr. Andrews in the persons of Mrs. M. T. Breazele, Mrs. B. W. Southerland and Mrs. Fred Mintz, live in Mount Olive, Wayne County, and there are other descendants in this and adjoining counties.

 James Griswold, who was denominated a Yankee by Dr. Mitchell, who was himself a Connecticut Yankee, appears not to have deserved the censure of Dr. Mitchell.
 On the contrary, he was one of the most prominent and influential citizens of the county.
 He was chairman of the Court of Pleas and Quarter Sessions and for many years served as Clerk and Master in Equity.
 He was the founder of a numerous and highly respected family, several of whom still reside in Goldsboro.

-Dr. Andrew Bass, the founder of Waynesboro, was a delegate to the Provincial Congress of 1775, and to the convention held at Hillsboro in 1788.
-His fellow delegates to this last were William Taylor, Burwell Mooring, Richard McKinne and James Handley, and, following the lead of Thomas Jefferson and Willie Jones, they voted against the ratification of the Federal Constitution.
+Dr. Andrew Bass, the founder of Waynesboro, was a delegate from Dobbs County to the Fifth Provincial Congress of 1776, and to the Constitutional Convention held at Hillsborough in 1788.
+His fellow delegates to this last were William Taylor, Burwell Mooring, Richard McKinne, and James Handley, and, following the lead of Thomas Jefferson and Willie Jones, they voted against the ratification of the Federal Constitution.

-In the Convention of 1789 the delegates from Wayne were Richard McKinne, Burrell Mooring, David Cogdell, Joseph Jernigan and James Handley, and of these, Mooring and Cogdell voted against the ratification of the Constitution, and McKinnne, Jernigan and Handley voted for the ratification.
+In the Constitution Convention of 1789 the delegates from Wayne County were Richard McKinne, Burrell Mooring, David Cogdell, Joseph Jernigan, and James Handley, and of these, Mooring and Cogdell voted against the ratification of the Constitution, and McKinnne, Jernigan, and Handley voted for the ratification.
 It was at this Convention that the Constitution was ratified.